Wedding of King Leopold III of the Belgians and Princess Astrid of Sweden

 The Belgians and Swedes extended the good cheer surrounding the events to the prison inmates of both countries.
 Convicts had their sentences reduced or were released, based on their behavior during incarceration, their crimes, and the length of their sentences.

 Leopold left Belgium for Sweden on October 30, 1926, in preparation for the civil wedding scheduled for November 4, 1926.
-Leopold stayed at the home of his in-laws in order to spend as much time with Astrid as possible.
+He stayed at the home of his in-laws in order to spend as much time with Astrid as possible.
 In the days leading up to the wedding, he and his fiancée were seen periodically walking around Stockholm, arm in arm.

 The remainder of the Belgian royal family arrived in Stockholm on November 3, 1926.
-A crowd gathered to welcome the family as Leopold met his parents and siblings just outside the city.
-Crown Prince Olav of Norway, Prince Axel of Denmark, and Princess Margaretha of Denmark joined the spectators in street clothes and evidently went unrecognized as royalty.
-Meanwhile, Astrid tried on her wedding dress and baked a chocolate cake for Leopold’s 25th birthday celebrations that evening.
+A crowd gathered to welcome the family as Leopold met his parents and siblings outside the city.
+Crown Prince Olav of Norway, Prince Axel of Denmark, and Princess Margaretha of Denmark joined the spectators in street clothes and went unrecognized as royalty.
+Meanwhile, Astrid tried on her wedding dress and baked a chocolate cake for Leopold’s 25th birthday celebrations.
 Lean reindeer steaks, a Swedish delicacy, were served to the receptive Belgian guests.
 Following the dinner, the couple and several members of the entourage attended an opera performance.

 The Civil Wedding in Sweden